Alex Hepburn (cricketer): Appeal

 In May 2020, Hepburn appealed his conviction on the ground that it was an unsafe verdict.
 He was represented by David Emanuel QC.
 His appeal was made on two grounds.
 Ground one was that the WhatsApp messages were irrelevant and prejudicial to the trial, and ought not to have been admitted.
 The court rejected his submission, finding that the messages were relevant as important explanatory evidence, and relevant to an "important matter in issue between the parties, namely, belief in consent", as his attitudes toward consent were found to be relevant as to his likelihood of having committed the offence.
 The court also found that the prosecutor Ms Moore QC's questions relating to Hepburn's promiscuity were correctly objected to, but did not undermine the conviction.

 His second ground of appeal was that the jury's acquittal of him having committed vaginal rape, was inconsistent with their verdict that he had committed oral rape.
 The court stated:Even if one starts from the premise that the complainant was awake at the outset, the jury could be sure she did not appreciate that it was the appellant with whom she was having sex at the beginning, and that he had no genuine and reasonable belief that she was consenting, but that things might have changed the longer the sexual contact went on without any outward demonstration of a lack of consent (accepted by the complainant) it is at least possible that by the time vaginal intercourse started the jury's conclusion about the appellant's belief and whether it was reasonable was different. —Lord Chief Justice BurnettAs both arguments in support of an unsafe verdict finding failed, Hepburn's appeal against conviction was dismissed.

+Release from prison

+Hepburn was released from prison on 26 October 2021.

+Following this, Oswestry Cricket Club was approached by a third party about the possibility of Hepburn training and/or playing for the club the following season.
+The club's committee overwhelmingly voted against the proposal.

+In September 2024, Hepburn was banned from cricket-related activity in England and Wales for 10 years, backdated to when he was released from prison.
+This followed a disciplinary case heard by the Cricket Discipline Commission (CDC) into two breaches of England and Wales Cricket Board directives to which he did not respond.
+As well as imposing the ban, the CDC ruled he must undergo appropriate professional treatment for the issues leading to his criminal conviction and do appropriate training and education courses before resuming any cricket-related activity.